Before we start with my 4 favorite head voice exercises, let's talk a bit about this sneaky term head voice. It used to mean:

 I teach a structure for practicing with best results:

-I always tell my students to follow a 4 part practice structure, to keep them motivated and on a clear path:
+I teach a 4-part practice structure to keep you motivated and on a clear path:

-You can read more on the article: how to practice singing.
+You can read more on the article: how to practice singing at home.

-This tutorial counts as the technique part, as in part 3, after the warm up.
-Do the tutorial in addition to working on your song, or just on its own.
-Finish up with some singing for the joy - very important as well!
+This tutorial is the technique part, part 3, after the warm-up.
+Do it alongside working on a song, or on its own, and finish with some singing for joy.
+That matters too.

-Curious to know what new head voice qualities you will get, so give these head voice exercises a try a few times and let me know what you think.
-I also have other vocal exercises, such as belting exercises.
+Give these a try a few times and tell me what new head-voice qualities you find.
+I also have other vocal exercises, like belting exercises.

 About the author